jklynch/mothur-test/README.md

 mothur-test
 ===========

-The mothur-test make file will work if mothur-test, mothur and gtest are under one directory.
+The mothur-test make file will work if mothur-test, mothur and gtest are under the same directory.
 Download and unzip gtest-1.6.0.zip from the googletest website http://code.google.com/p/googletest/.

 parent/
        gtest-1.6.0/